Table of contentsRLC circuitRLC circuit frequencyFormula for the resonant frequency of the RLC circuitQ of the RLC circuitFAQs

 If, for example, we assume an inductance

 L = 1 µH and the capacitance

 C = 2 pF, the resulting frequency is

 f = 112.54 MHz.
 This frequency is a typical frequency of radio transmissions in the VHF range.

-ou can also use this RLC circuit calculator to solve the following problem: what should be the value of the capacitance if you need the RLC circuit with resonant frequency
+You can also use this RLC circuit calculator to solve the following problem: what should be the capacitance value if you need the RLC circuit with resonant frequency

-f = 100 MHz and you have an inductor with impedance
+f = 100 MHz and you have an inductor with inductance

 Q of the RLC circuit